 Avoid friends that will pull you away from God.

 Psalms 1:6 For the LORD watches over the way of the righteous, but the way of the wicked leads to destruction.

-Many of us fear to really know the God’s will because we think that he will want something so hard from us.If we’re serious about following God’s will, we have to recognize that it’s not about getting what we want, but doing what God asks.
-We must trust that he is faithful and good, and that his will is what’s best for us.
+Many of us fear to really know God’s will because we think that He will want something so hard from us.If we’re serious about following God’s will, we have to recognize that it’s not about getting what we want, but doing what God asks.
+We must trust that He is faithful and good and that His will is what’s best for us.

 I believe that most people are not accomplishing what God has called them to do.
 They may be doing good works, but that doesn’t necessarily mean they’re walking in God’s purpose for their lives.
 Not everything that is good is God.